Fully general relativistic description of rapidly-rotating axially-symmetric neutron stars for constraining nuclear matter equations of state: Introduction

 To address these limitations, Hachisu developed a Newtonian method in 1986, known as the Hachisu self-consistent field (HSCF) method~\cite{Hachisu1986}, which iteratively solves Poisson's equation to determine rotating equilibrium structures.
 This approach was later extended to general relativity by Komatsu, Eriguchi, and Hachisu in 1989, resulting in the KEH method~\cite{Komatsu1989}, which enables the computation of rapidly rotating stars in a fully general relativistic manner.
 A limitation of the original KEH formulation was its use of a non-compactified radial coordinate, requiring truncation of the computational domain at a large radius.
 To overcome this, Cook, Shapiro, and Teukolsky introduced a compactified radial coordinate $s \in (0,1)$ in 1992~\cite{Cook1992}, offering an efficient and accurate treatment of the entire spacetime, including the asymptotic region.
 This Cook-Shapiro-Teukolsky (CST) approach improves numerical convergence and resolution near the stellar surface.

 While early applications of the KEH method employed polytropic EoSs for simplicity, Stergioulas and Friedman~\cite{Stergioulas1995} extended the framework to accommodate tabulated EoSs, facilitating more realistic modeling of dense matter.
 Their work culminated in the development of the open-source code, known as \texttt{RNS}, which combines the KEH and CST methods and supports arbitrary tabulated EoSs.
 The \texttt{RNS} code has since become a widely adopted tool in the neutron star community, enabling numerous studies on rapidly rotating configurations.
 Recent studies \cite{Qu2025,Konstantinou2024} have employed the \texttt{RNS} code to investigate a wide range of nuclear matter EoS under rapid rotation.
 For instance, in Ref.~\cite{Qu2025}, Qu \etal\ investigated the mass-radius relations of neutron stars under rotation using a relativistic \textit{ab initio} EoS based on the Bonn potential.
+Yeasin \etal~\cite{Yeasin2025} employed this code to investigate the properties of nuclear matter symmetry energy and the characteristics of neutron stars at the Keplerian frequency.
 In Ref~\cite{Rather2021}, Rather \etal\ studied the hadron-quark phase transition using RMF and bag model.
 In Ref.~\cite{Konstantinou2024}, Konstantinou extended the \texttt{RNS} code to a two-fluid model to explore the contribution of dark matter to rotational effects in neutron stars.

-However, \texttt{RNS} is fundamentally designed to compute macroscopic astrophysical quantities using tabulated inputs and does not directly provide access to microscopic properties such as internal density distributions or detailed composition profiles.
-Furthermore, plotting these internal structures or constructing mass–radius relations at a fixed rotation frequency, a task often required in nuclear-physics-oriented studies, requires a thorough understanding of the code and substantial modifications.
-Additionally, the code supports only the simplest rotational profile, namely rigid-body rotation, limiting its applicability in exploring more general differential rotation scenarios.
+Another well-known approach for computing rotating neutron stars is the Bonazzola–Gourgoulhon–Salgado–Marck (BGSM) method~\cite{Bonazzola1993}, which solves four coupled elliptic partial differential equations using a spectral method.
+This formulation is implemented in the open-source \texttt{Lorene} library.
+Despite its high numerical accuracy, the BGSM method involves considerable mathematical and numerical complexity.
+In contrast, the KEH method is more physically intuitive since it determines physical quantities sequentially, and its computational framework is more readily extensible.
+According to the work by Nozawa \etal~\cite{Nozawa1998,Stergioulas2003}, both approaches exhibit excellent agreement with each other under identical conditions.